netxms/netxms-doc/admin/agent-management.rst

    1. To enter it manually by creating a node
    2. Run the network discovery and enter the range of IP addresses.
    3. Register agent on management server "nxagentd -r <addr>",  where <addr> is the IP address of server.
+      To register agents using this option also ``EnableAgentRegistration`` parameter should be set to 1.

 Subagents
 =========